A browlift can raise and shape the eyebrows to help improve the aesthetics of your eyes and forehead.

-A browlift is a term given for many different operations that improve the appearance of your forehead, eyebrows and eyes by smoothing wrinkles, repositioning and reshaping the eyebrows and lifting heavy skin at the outer corner of the eyes.
+A browlift is a term given for many different operations that can improve the appearance of your forehead, eyebrows and eyes by repositioning the eyebrows, altering the shape of the eyebrows and lifting heavy skin at the outer corner of the eyes.
 People seeking a browlift often feel they have-

 - Deep frown lines around their forehead and brows